ferrocene/ferrocene/src/patterns.rst

   shall either:

   * :dp:`fls_1thgpx95lfg5`
-    Contain at most one :t:`matched index deconstructor`, or
+    Contain at most one :t:`matched indexed deconstructor`, or

   * :dp:`fls_rpo1wimbmzhc`
     Have exactly one ``RecordStructRestPattern.``